Equity Release To Buy A Second Home In 2024

 If payments are not made, the lender may initiate foreclosure proceedings against your home, which could lead to significant financial losses and even homelessness, depending upon how far along proceedings have gone when payments stop being made.

-Therefore, adequate provisions must be put into place before taking out any mortgage-backed finance product like this for all parties involved to be adequately protected should something go wrong after signing contracts, etc.
+Therefore, adequate provisions must be implemented before taking out any mortgage-backed finance product like this for all parties involved to be adequately protected should something go wrong after signing contracts, etc.

 How Much Can You Borrow?